 This course is required of all students taking courses in the Agricultural Education Program.
 The course is designed to help students locate and obtain successful work experience involved in agriculture in order to obtain skills and experiences not available in the traditional school setting.
-Additionally, this course grants credit for involvement in the local FFA chapter, state FFA association and the National FFA Organization.
+Additionally, this course grants credit for participation in a wide range of leadership activities sponsored by the local FFA Chapter, State FFA Association and the National FFA Organization.

-EXPLORING AGRICULTURE Grade 9, (3) Level 2 1 Credit
+EXPLORING AGRICULTURE Grade 9, (Y) Level 2 1 Credit Prerequisite: Approval of written application to the program and participation in SAEP/FFA.